“We aim to send all young people into an ever-changing world able and qualified to play their full part in it.”

 We have developed a spiral PSHE curriculum which aims to equip students with the necessary knowledge and skills to allow them to identify risk and evaluate choices regarding health, relationships and future goals.
 Our curriculum is informed by pupil, staff and parent voice, which allows us to sequence statutory guidance to meet the needs of our young people.
 Lessons involve deliberate opportunities for students to apply their understanding to scenarios and reflect on their learning.

-Our work in timetabled PSHE lessons is also complimented by work in the pastoral curriculum, our wider personal development program and drop down days.
+Our work in timetabled PSHE lessons is also complimented by work in the pastoral curriculum, our wider personal development program and some drop down events.

 INTENTION 1 – The removal of barriers to learning